Chow Down at Miami's Most Irresistible Restaurants

 The cultural diversity of Miami creates this gorgeous culinary chorus in which each ethnicity, each chef, chimes in separately to create a fusion and unparalleled harmony that can only be found in South Florida.
 All the melting pot metaphors in the world cannot accurately describe the way the varying cuisines come together here, blending seamlessly while still maintaining their original flavors.

-Food brings people together, and here is no different...it's just better.
+Food brings people together, and here it's no different...just better.
 Any night of the week you can go down to Calle Ocho, sit inside a tiny restaurant and have the country's best Cuban food served by a grandmother who's owned the place for 40 years.
-Dance flamenco at a Spanish tapas and wine bar, or travel to Wynwood where art galleries double as restaurants, and vice versa.
+Dance flamenco at a Spanish tapas and wine bar, or travel to Wynwood where art galleries double as restaurants, such as at the infamous Wynwood Kitchen & Bar.
 In South Beach, the food is the art at restaurants like Barton G, where the cocktails smoke with dry ice accents and duck confit is served inside a giant duck decoy.

 Miami is a place to be adventurous, and chefs are not afraid to explore and push their boundaries, urging guests to follow suit.
 Of course there are items and places every visitor MUST try, like the stone crab claws at Joe's, but if you happen to find yourself at a local Peruvian ceviche restaurant and can't understand the menu, don't be afraid to point to an item and smile.
 Fill your table with culture and your stomach will love you for it.

 10 Smith & Wollensky